azubiolo/lectures/intro_ml/README.md

 # Introduction to Machine Learning

-This folder contains all the material from the "Introduction to Machine Learning" course I am currently giving at IT Step Academy.
+This folder contains all the material from the "Introduction to Machine Learning" course I gave at IT Step Academy (from 6th October to 8th December 2016).

 This includes:
 - A general introduction to machine learning (lecture_1)